Whether it’s in Hokkaido, Nagano, Niigata or Tohoku, Japan has slopes for all skill levels and resorts that provide the perfect base to recharge.

 Early Bird Ski Specials

-The best time to lock in a Japan ski holiday is early in the year for the upcoming December-March Ski season (2021-2022), when Japan’s accommodation providers tempt visitors with significant ski and accommodation specials that are often booked out quite quickly.
+The best time to lock in a Japan ski holiday is early in the year for the upcoming December-March Ski season (2025-2026), when Japan’s accommodation providers tempt visitors with significant ski and accommodation specials that are often booked out quite quickly.

 Japan Holidays now has a number of Early Bird Ski Specials offering excellent discounts – securing ski accommodation early guarantees the best rate and the chance to ski at one of Japan’s best ski locations.

-Early Bird Special: Ski Shiga Kogen from $950 pp
+Early Bird Special – Ski Shiga Kogen

 Ski Hokkaido